Adidas Stan Smith CF

 Stemming from the idea of Hort Dassler, son of Adidas founder Adi Dassler, the Stan Smith was conceptualized.
-During its release in 1963, the shoe was named Adidas Robert Haillet, named after French professional player.
+During its release in 1963, the shoe was named Adidas Robert Haillet, named after a French professional player.
 After retiring in 1965, the brand needed a successor and found it with Stan Smith, an American tennis player.
-Being a predominantly European brand, the partnership helped the brand reach the American market and be a step closer to becoming a global giant that it is today.
+Being a predominantly European brand, the partnership helped the brand reach the American market and be a step closer to becoming the global giant that it is today.

 Although shelved for two years, the model was re-released in 2014 and became more popular than ever.
 Despite carrying a name that is far from being a fashion icon, it has allegedly sold over more than 40 million pairs worldwide and has become one of the brand’s legacy.
 The Stan Smiths now comes in a variety of colorways, collaborations, and designs.
-Included in this is the Adidas Stan Smith CF, a Velcro strapped sneaker for an easy on and off wear.
+Included in this is the Adidas Stan Smith CF, a Velcro strapped sneaker for easy on and off wear.